BSA Bantam Buyers Guide

 Keep in mind too that pre-D7 models had pressed steel brake drums (as opposed to later cast-iron drums) and don’t actually stop until something stops them.

-Overall, the humble Bantam did its civic duty with reasonable aplomb during the wonderful yah-boo We Won The War years, and gave a lot pleasure to weekend joyriders who simply couldn’t afford anything else.
+Overall, the humble Bantam did its civic duty with reasonable aplomb during the wonderful yah-boo We Won The War years, and gave a lot of pleasure to weekend joyriders who simply couldn’t afford anything else.
 And it’s a frugal machine too returning around 125mpg—and can be stripped and repaired on a kitchen table with little more than a big hammer and a little hammer.
 Moreover, there are plenty around, with new old ones being discovered from time to time.

 The General Post Office (GPO) bought thousands of Bantams for telegram delivery duty, making the little red roosters a familiar site on British roads (and occasionally pavements).
 And Bantam racing was big news in the 1960s (and we’re talking about Bantams racing Bantams, rather than Bantams racing people).